configly/react/README.md

 <ConfiglyDropdown prop="hello-dropdown"/>
 ```

+If you want to provide a default value that will display before the value is loaded, use the `default` parameter.
+The default value will be run through the component's render function.

 To render a custom component, you will pass a render function to the ConfiglyComponent.
 It takes a single argument, which is the value returned by Configly.

 ```js